 - Make half your plate fruits and vegetables at each meal.

 - Opt for whole fruits and vegetables instead of 100% fruit juices more often and don’t discard edible peels.
-Removing the peels on produce, like apples and potatoes, lowers their fiber content — just be sure to wash them before preparing or eating.
+Removing the peels on produce, such as apples and potatoes, lowers their fiber content — just be sure to wash them before preparing or eating.

 - Choose whole grains instead of refined grains whenever possible.